 International Accounting - Must-Know Differences Between IFRS and US GAAP

-Today IFRS and US GAAP are the two most widely used accounting frameworks worldwide.
+IFRS and US GAAP are the two most widely used accounting frameworks used in the world today.
 Despite ongoing work towards convergence of these two major accounting frameworks, some material differences remain.
-Accounting practitioners around the globe are daily challenged dealing with converting financial statements from US GAAP to IFRS and vice versa.
+Accounting practitioners around the globe are challenged on a daily basis with dealing with converting financial statements from US GAAP to IFRS and vice versa.

-- Must-know similarities between US GAAP and IFRS
+- Must-know similarities and key differences between US GAAP and IFRS

 - Hints and tips on preparing multi-GAAP financial statements